|What is the cost of a Marriage License?

 - This should be done together, but if for hospitalization, prison, or military reasons either party is unable to appear, you will need to contact our office for further instructions.

 - Both must present a valid picture ID card (driver's license, State ID or valid passport - it must include your date of birth and not be a copy).
-A Matricular Consular or an Instituto Federal Electoral will be accepted as long as our translator is present or a translation is presented.
+A Matricular Consular or an Instituto Federal Electoral can NO LONGER be accepted (NCGS: 15A-306/HB318).

-- Both must provide a valid Social Security Number by presenting your Social Security Card or a permanent record showing your SS# (Example: W-2, Tax Return or Insurance card) or notarized affidavit that indicates you are not eligible for a SS#.
+- Both must provide a valid Social Security Number by presenting your Social Security Card or a permanent record showing your SS# (Example: W-2, Tax Return or Insurance card or School Transcript) or notarized affidavit that indicates you are not eligible for a SS#.
 If, and only if,you are not eligible for SS #, you will need to provide an additional ID of a Certified Birth Certificate along with this Affidavit and your valid picture ID that meets the same requirements as above.